5. Web Design

 notion image

-Ensure that your text is legible for those that have low vision and struggle to read small texts.
-The standard text size for website design is 16 pixels for a body of text
+Ensure that your text is legible for those that have low vision and struggle to read small text.
+The standard text size for website design is 16px for body text.

 Links